dbashford/textract/README.md

 ```

 Error will contain informative text about why the extraction failed.
 If textract does not currently extract files of the type provided, a `typeNotFound` flag will be tossed on the error object.

-## Configuration

-Configuration can be passed into textract.
-The following configuration options are available

-* `preserveLineBreaks`: By default textract does NOT preserve line breaks.
-Pass this in as `true` and textract will not strip any line breaks.
-* `exec`: Some extractors (xlsx, docx, dxf) use node's `exec` functionality.
-This setting allows for providing [config to `exec` execution](http://nodejs.org/api/child_process.html#child_process_child_process_exec_command_options_callback).
-One reason you might want to provide this config is if you are dealing with very large files.
-You might want to increase the `exec` `maxBuffer` setting.
-* `[ext].exec`: Each extractor can take specific exec config.
-* `tesseract.lang`: A pass-through to tesseract allowing for setting of language for extraction. ex: `{ tesseract: { lang:"chi_sim" } }`

 ## Release Notes